-The draft permit requires secondary permittees to post the annual report and SWMPR on the entity's website each year by May 31.
-This provides information for the interested public on program implementation, as well as advance notice on opportunities for public involvement.
+The draft permit requires Secondary Permittees to post the annual report and SWMPR on the entity's website each year by May 31.
+This provides information for the interested public on program implementation, as well as advance notice regarding opportunities for public involvement.